ec-jrc/lisflood-utilities/README.md

 This function allows to verify the consistency between a  water region map and a map of calibration catchments.
 This function must be used when the water region map and the map of calibration catchments have been defined in an independent manner (i.e. not using the utility **define_waterregions**).
 The function verify_waterregions verifies that each water region map is entirely included in one calibration catchment.
 If this condition is not satisfied, an error message is printed on the screen.

 #### Input
-- Map of calibration catchments in netcdf format.
+- Map of calibration catchments in NetCDF format.
-- Water regions map in netcdf format.
+- Water regions map in NetCDF format.

 #### Output
 The output is a message on the screen.
 There are two options: